bprollinson/roundbracket/README.md

 Arguments: a: int, b: int\
 Retrun type: int\
-Return value: floor(a / b), i.e. the integer component of a / b
+Return value: floor(a / b), i.e. the integer component of a / b\
+Side effects: Generates an error if b is 0

 ### mod_int()

 Arguments: a: int, b:int\
 Return type: int\
-Return value: a mod b, i.e. the integer remainder of a / b
+Return value: a mod b, i.e. the integer remainder of a / b\
+Side effects: Generates an error if b is 0

 ## Floating-point mathematical methods